Web hosting uptime guarantee: What does it really mean?

 The more downtime an ecommerce website suffers, the more sales will come to a halt, which will result in a loss of revenue.

-Also, if your site remains down for a devastating amount of time, search engines will recognize that and rank it lower among their results – so, you’ll fail a search engine optimization (SEO) test.
+Also, if your site remains down for a devastating amount of time, search engines will find it difficult to crawl your web pages.
+You’ll fail a search engine optimization (SEO) test, too.

 If all this wasn’t already enough, too much downtime could indicate serious security issues such as out-of-date software, server vulnerabilities, and a lack of security measures overall.
 So, if your site is constantly going down, it’s high time to take a look at your web hosting provider’s security protocols.